December 20, 2015

 I think that a good part of the explanation here is that the “animal movement” has, at least until recently, been dominated by corporate charities.
 These are businesses that seek a large donor pool, so they don’t take human rights positions.
 Indeed, they have an economic incentive to promote discriminatory positions to bring in donations.
 One only has to look at the virulently sexist and misogynistic campaigns of PETA that started back around 1989 and that seem to get worse every year.
 PETA would not be doing that if it did not bring in lots of money.
 Unfortunately, many animal advocates, including by your own admission, you, have made excuses for PETA.
 That has had most unfortunate consequences.

 But let me say again: I am in complete agreement with you that the “movement” (if that is what you want to call a collection of corporate charities) has missed the mark here.
 And that is why I have, for about 25 years now, been arguing that animal advocates need to embrace a progressive vision of human rights and need to stop using discrimination as a fundraising tool.
-I publicly criticized PETA’s sexist campaigns as early as 1991 and haven’t stopped since.
+I have been teaching about the relationship between speciesism and sexism and other forms of discrimination in my courses since 1985 and I publicly criticized PETA’s sexist campaigns as early as 1991.
+I haven’t stopped since.

-Interestingly, when I sought to get Feminists for Animal Rights involved in protesting PETA’s sexism, I was told that FAR did not want to make any public statements about the matter because Ingrid Newkirk, who headed (and still heads) PETA, was a woman.
+Interestingly, when I reached out to Carol Adams and Feminists for Animal Rights about protesting PETA’s sexism, I was told that FAR did not want to make any public statements about the matter because Ingrid Newkirk, who headed (and still heads) PETA, was a woman.
 Indeed, it was not until late 1994—when PETA’s sexist campaigns had fully taken root—that FAR issued a public statement about the matter.
 I have consistently criticized PETA and other groups for the use of sexist imagery or ideas in their campaigns.
 I long ago stopped paying attention to all the hate mail I get from people who claimed that I was “betraying the animals” because I criticized PETA’s sexism.

 Over the years, I have cautioned animal advocates to be careful in how they expressed the comparison between animal exploitation and race-based slavery given the historical comparisons of Africans to nonhuman animals that were, in fact, made.
 I publicly criticized a cover of the now-defunct magazine, Animals’ Agenda, which combined a picture of a child of color with a picture of an animal (a cat as I recall) that evoked a critical response from many people of color who argued that the image portrayed people of color as nonhuman.